Who's Who in the Emmett Till Case

 Murdock, Clotye (1928–2009) reported on the Milam-Bryant murder trial for Ebony magazine.
 Soon after the trial, she moved to Sweden and remained there until visiting Mississippi upon the 30th anniversary of the Emmett Till slaying.
 She published two articles in Ebony related to the Emmett Till case, “Land of the Till Murder,” in 1956, and “Land of the Till Murder Revisited,” in 1986.
 Just before the trial, while interviewing Mose Wright at his home, with Ebony and Jet photographer David Jackson, she witnessed a truck carrying six armed white men slow past the house.
 She has lived in Sweden for several years.
 Her husband, Lars Larsson died in 1988 and she remained in Sweden until the time of her death.

-Murff, Randall E. (1916- ) was a member of the 18-man Tallahatchie County grand jury that handed down indictments of murder and kidnapping against J. W. Milam and Roy Bryant on September 6, 1955.
+Murff, Randall E. (1919– ) was a member of the 18-man Tallahatchie County grand jury that handed down indictments of murder and kidnapping against J. W. Milam and Roy Bryant on September 6, 1955.
 He later moved to Memphis, Tennessee.
+He married Blanche Brown in 1942, who died in 2014.
+They moved to Sylva, North Carolina, in 2008 to be closer to family.

 Nelson, Chester F. “Chick” (1903–1978) was the mayor of Tutwiler, Tallahatchie County, Mississippi, whose funeral home embalmed and prepared Emmett Till’s body for shipment back to Chicago.
 He served as a witness for the defense at the Milam-Bryant murder trial.
 He earlier had served locally as a tax collector and was a former college football player.